An Unorthodox Resolution.

 Over the course of my life there have been many times when I resolved issues in a swift unorthodox way.
 When I say issues, I mean both minor and major annoyances that I needed to be resolved.
 When I say unorthodox, I mean I resolved those issues in my own unique way.

-I recall one such issue back in the late 90's while I was living in Mississauga.
+I recall one such issue back in the late 90's while I was married and living in Mississauga.

-After moving from our Courtney Club condo, Bonnie, Stephanie and I moved into a semi-detached house back in November 1994.
-We had outgrown our small one bedroom plus den condo and we were now living in a three bedroom, three bathroom house.
-There was also a full basement and a single car garage to store all our stuff.
+After moving out from our Courtney Club condo, Bonnie, Stephanie and I moved into a semi-detached house back in November 1994.
+We had outgrown our small one bedroom plus den condo and we were now living in a brand new three bedroom, three bathroom house.
+We also now had a full basement and a single car garage to store all our stuff.
 It was all just stuff that we kept accumulating ever since Stephanie was born four years earlier.

 My first lawnmower was an electric one.
 It was not one of the newer rechargeable mowers now being sold at the Home Depot.
 Nope I still needed a fifty-foot extension cord to cut our grass.
 I know it sounds simple, but it never was for me.
 I ran over the cord so many times and I was always repairing or buying new extension cords.
 Although I must admit most of the times when I ran over the cord, I was taking careless shortcuts so I could get finished quicker.